 Tanner was born and raised in Ballarat, where he is involved in the local community through his passion for sports; golf, tennis and basketball.

-Tanner graduated from Victoria University, where he completed a Bachelor of Business majoring in Banking & Finance and then went on to complete his Diploma of Financial Planning.
+Tanner graduated from Victoria University, where he completed a Bachelor of Business majoring in Banking & Finance and then went on to complete his Advanced Diploma of Financial Planning.

 Tanner commenced his career in the financial planning industry, as a paraplanner, where he worked alongside advisers to create strategies and prepare financial plans for both retail and wholesale clients.